Computer-Aided Specification and Design Tools — IEC 61508

 When to use

-• During system/software requirements and architectural design, especially for SIL-rated functions.
+• During system and software requirements and architectural design, especially for SIL-rated functions

-• When formal traceability and verification evidence are needed for assessment/audit.
+• When formal traceability and verification evidence are needed for assessment or audit

 Inputs

-• Functional & safety requirements (including hazards, safety goals, constraints)
+• Functional and safety requirements (including hazards, safety goals, constraints)

 • Operational scenarios, interfaces, assumptions, and environmental conditions